 Data sharing agreements (DSA) will document any restrictions which must be adhered to.

 In some cases using a virtual machine (VM) may be an option to meet the requirements of a DSA.
 IT Services maintains the physical infrastructure, and access to a particular VM can be restricted to specific user accounts.
 A firewall can be configured at VM-level to permit connection only from specified IP addresses, and data transmissions to and from the VM are encrypted by Transport Layer Security (TLS).
 Requests for VMs should be made via IT Services, and the IG Section Lead must be informed.

 Data Security and Protection Toolkit (DSPT)

-Data storage and processing of NHS digital data must be undertaken within the IT Services Cyber Security Assured Computing framework.
-Working within this framework allows us to demonstrate compliance against a range of data security standards that are required by NHS Digital.
+Data storage and processing of this data must be undertaken within the University's Cyber Security Assured Computing framework, and/or the DSH where the service is in use.
+Working within these environments allows us to demonstrate compliance against a range of data security standards that are required by the DSPT.

 Data Sharing Agreements (DSAs)

 Any DSA with an external body must be approved by an authorised signatory in Research Services.
 Requests should be directed to email@example.com for review and approval (see section 5).